alvesvm/scam_detective/README.md

 # Supported functionality
 ## Tasks:
-* to predict, with high accuracy, the detergent-sensitive aggregation of compounds in AmpC β-lactamase and cruzain inhibition assays, the preferred counter-screens used widely to identify false positives in the HTS campaigns.
+* To predict, with high accuracy, the detergent-sensitive aggregation of compounds in AmpC β-lactamase and cruzain inhibition assays, the preferred counter-screens used widely to identify false positives in the HTS campaigns.
 * Maps of the predicted fragment contribution are generated allowing interpretation of the predictions.

 ## Data types allowed as input